felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 3. You need the **64-bit** version of **Python 3.7, 3.8 or 3.9** to complete the robotics labs with Webots (currently, Webots R2022a does _**not**_ work with Python 3.10).
 You can [download Python from here.](https://www.python.org/downloads/) When you install Python, it is easier to **select the option “Add to PATH” during the installation** to include it on Windows PATH.
 After that, you must **reboot your system** before continuing with this tutorial.

-4. Depending on your system, the reference to Python 3 can be via the command `python` or `python3`.
-To test your Python installation (and to make sure that it is added to Windows PATH, in case of Windows), open the Command Prompt (cmd), PowerShell or Terminal and try both commands (`python` and `python3`).
+4. Depending on your system, the reference to Python 3 can be via the command `python`, `python3`, `python3.8`, or something similar.
+To test your Python installation (and to make sure that it is added to Windows PATH, in case of Windows), open the Command Prompt (cmd), PowerShell or Terminal and try both commands (`python` and `python3.x`, according to the version that you installed).
 If Python is correctly installed (and included on Windows PATH), you should see something similar to:
 ```
 Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 22:22:05) [MSC v.1916 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.